praj-bellakka/tp/docs/DeveloperGuide.md

 ### Implementation
+#### 1. Saving to file
 `FoodDatabase`, `EntryDatabase`, and `User` classes each have a method to convert its data to String format.
 This String is then saved to the text file.

 For instance, when saving the `FoodDatabase` data, `Storage` calls the `convertDatabaseToString()` method to obtain the String representation of all the data within the `FoodDatabase`.
 This String is then written to the text file.

+#### 2. Loading from file
+`Storage` makes use of the `BufferedReader` and `FileInputStream` provided  by `java.io` to access the contents of the storage text files.
+This is then passed to the respective objects for preloading.

+For instance, when preloading the `FoodDatabase` data, `Storage` accesses the storage text file and passes the file contents to the `preLoadDatabase()` method in `FoodDatabase` which populates the ArrayList in `FoodDatabase`.

 ### UML Sequence Diagram
 The following sequence diagram describes the operation of the `saveFoodDatabase()` operation.